Type System

 regular string for the time being.
 However in the future we may want to define a

-which can hold strings whose contents are sensitive
+generic type sensitive<T> which can hold strings whose contents are sensitive

 and should never be printed or displayed.
 This will require a non-trivial type